EvaJF/continual_tuto/README.md

 loss_fn = nn.CrossEntropyLoss(weight = CE_weights)
 ```

+Further reading: Balanced Softmax for Incremental Learning by Jodelet el al. (2023).
+See implementation in `utils_tuto/loss.py`.

+NB : The `BalancedCrossEntropy` class does not change the loss scaling per sample, but instead modifies the softmax distribution via logit adjustment.
+This is equivalent to shifting the logits using log class priors, and results in a prior-corrected prediction distribution.
+Thus, it is not equivalent to `CrossEntropyLoss(weight=...)`, which re-weights the loss per sample after softmax and is typically used to rebalance gradient contributions.
+In other words, `CrossEntropyLoss(weight=...)` is used to increase the loss for under-represented classes, whereas `BalancedCrossEntropy` is used to adjust predictions for class imbalance by biasing logits using prior frequencies.

 __Knowledge distillation__

-Knowledge distillation on logits (LwF style, following Hinton et al.)

-Currently using [KL div](https://docs.pytorch.org/docs/stable/generated/torch.nn.functional.kl_div.html) ??
-TODO check LwF paper It was L2
+Knowledge Distillation was proposed by Bucilua et al. in 2006 for model compression and adapted for deep neural networks by Hinton et al. in 2015.
+It is a method for transferring knowledge from a _teacher_ model $\mathcal{M}$ to a (usually smaller) _student_ model $\mathcal{M}'$.
+The parameters of the teacher model are kept fixed, while the parameters of the student network are updated so that it mimics the behavior of the teacher model.

+For an input image $x$, let $z \in [0,1]^n$ and $z' \in [0,1]^n$ be the vectors corresponding to the scores computed after softmax by the teacher and student models, respectively.
+The loss function of the student model includes a term $\mathcal{L}_{KD}$ that penalizes a discrepancy between the output of the student model and the output of the teacher model.

+_Learning without forgetting_ (Li and Hoeim, 2017) was the first method to implement knowledge distillation in the case of incremental learning.
+At a given step $s_t$, for a given input sample $x \in D_t$, the knowledge distillation loss is used in combination with the classification loss to constrain the output of the current model to stay close to the output of the previous model.
+The teacher model is the previous model $\mathcal{M}_{t-1}$ obtained at step $s_{t-1}$ and the student model is the current model $\mathcal{M}_t$.

+> In `distillation_expe.py` we implement the _Learning without forgetting method_.
+Note that this method was originally proposed without a memory buffer.

+* Run the code and play with the hyperparameters.
+Compare the final accuracy and the confusion matrices with the ones obtained in previous experiments.

 ```bash
 python distillation_expe.py
 ```

+Currently using [KL div](https://docs.pytorch.org/docs/stable/generated/torch.nn.functional.kl_div.html) ??
+TODO check LwF paper It was L2
+__TODO add regularisation and check how CE is computed to comply with LwF paper !!__

-Going further :
+* Going further : Implement variations of the knowledge distillation loss.
-* KD on output features (LUCIR, BSIL).
-Implementation hint : see the Cosine Embedding loss function [here](https://docs.pytorch.org/docs/stable/generated/torch.nn.CosineEmbeddingLoss.html)
+    * KD on image embeddings (LUCIR, BSIL).
+Implementation hint: see the cosine embedding loss [here](https://docs.pytorch.org/docs/stable/generated/torch.nn.CosineEmbeddingLoss.html)
     * KD on intermediary representations (PODNet)

-* Balanced Cross-Entropy Loss
+> In `feature_distil_expe.py` we provide the basis for implementing feature distillation.

 ```bash
 python feature_distil_expe.py
 ```

-NB : The `BalancedCrossEntropy` class does not change the loss scaling per sample, but instead modifies the softmax distribution via logit adjustment.
-This is equivalent to shifting the logits using log class priors, and results in a prior-corrected prediction distribution.
-Thus, it is not equivalent to `CrossEntropyLoss(weight=...)`, which re-weights the loss per sample after softmax and is typically used to rebalance gradient contributions.
-In other words, `CrossEntropyLoss(weight=...)` is used to increase the loss for under-represented classes, whereas `BalancedCrossEntropy` is used to adjust predictions for class imbalance by biasing logits using prior frequencies.

-__Further reading__

-TODO add resources / biblio

 ___

 ## 4. Incremental learning methods with a fixed encoder <a name="part4"></a>

-aka classifier-incremental learning
+In this section of the tutorial, we focus on incremental learning methods that use a fixed encoder, i.e. only the parameters of the classifier are updated.
+This line of work is also known as _classifier-incremental learning_.

 __Get the data__